-Apart from helping with the body’s general well-being, Glutamine helps with sleep because its effect on the brain is similar to L-Theanine; in that it increases focus and alertness and can have anti-depressive results.
+Apart from helping with the body’s general well-being, L-Glutamine helps with sleep because its effect on the brain is similar to L-Theanine.
+It increases focus and alertness and can have anti-depressive results.
 It is also a precursor to not only dopamine production—low levels of which have been associated with sleep disorders—but GABA production, as well.

-It must be noted that there are negative sleep-related side effects associated with Glutamine; but both are rare.
+It must be noted that there are negative sleep-related side effects associated with L-Glutamine.
 You may feel unusually fatigued, and you may experience sleeplessness.
 Typically these are dosage issues or the result of intake without medical supervision, which you should always have when exploring possible treatments like this.

 This organic compound is more familiar to you than you think.
-It’s not one of the essential amino acids, and you may not even find it in what you eat very often, but it’s part of what makes green tea so effective as a refreshing and relaxing beverage.
+It’s not one of the essential amino acids, and you may not even find it in what you eat very often.
+However, it’s part of what makes green tea so effective as a refreshing and relaxing beverage.

 L-Theanine is more often studied as remedy for anxiety, lack of focus, and restlessness; and yet it is a common sleep aid ingredient.
 Why?
 While sedative properties are important in order to induce sleep, relieving anxiety and stress—physical and emotional—helps when it comes to maintaining the state of slumber.